 And if they send multiple emails a day, it can quickly begin to feel like they are invading your privacy.

 This is when you should consider setting up an anonymous temp mailbox.
-The emails sent to this address are automatically deleted after an hour, making your life that much easier!
+Set it up such that the emails sent to this address are automatically deleted after an hour.
+This simple step will make your life that much easier!

 Keep Your Personal Information Private

-Ensure that any personal details such as your full name and home address are kept to yourself.
+Ensure that you keep any personal details such as your full name and home address to yourself.
 The same applies to the names of your family and friends.